yourbasic/func/README.md

 In a library built entirely out of functions, the cost of functions calls can be noticeable.
-In fact, the more aggressive [inlining strategies][goinline] introduced in Go 1.9 give a 10-20% performance boost to this library.
+In fact, the more aggressive [inlining strategy][goinline] introduced in Go 1.9 boosts the performance of this library with 10-20%.

 #### Stefan Nilsson — [korthaj][korthaj]